Ashwood, Melbourne, Australia (2010–11); Washington, DC, United States (2021–22)

 In the Appendix I define the concept of top-down coordinates, which provides conceptual and technical assistance in writing the compute code for view volumes at any scale using the top-down storage paradigm.

-A side-benefit of using the magic kernel is that the set of diffs usefully segments the information in the original volume data into the information at each scale.
+A side-benefit of using Magic Kernel Sharp is that the set of diffs usefully segments the information in the original volume data into the information at each scale.
 Visualizing each separate diff may therefore be of use in applications such as medical imaging.

 At scale 8 we find the following:

-This is an extremely efficient way of visualizing the interior of objects at different scales, which we get for free when we use the magic kernel.
+(For this example, there is little information at the original scale 10, suggesting that the original data was effectively upsampled from scale 9.)
+This is an extremely efficient way of visualizing the interior of objects at different scales, which we get for free when we use Magic Kernel Sharp in this way.

-To this point, we have only considered the use of the magic kernel in the representation of the volume data.
+To this point, we have only considered the use of Magic Kernel Sharp in the representation of the volume data.
 However, the same philosophy may be fruitfully employed in all aspects of the visualization pipeline.

 For example, if only a low-resolution representation of an object has been loaded from storage, then an equivalently low-resolution rendering engine can be launched, to yield a similarly low-resolution rendered two-dimensional image.
-This low-resolution image can then up upsampled using the magic kernel, yielding an optimally upsampled image to match the display resolution.
+This low-resolution image can then up upsampled using Magic Kernel Sharp, yielding an optimally upsampled image to match the display resolution.

 Because three-dimensional rendering engines are not, in general, linear operations, upsampling the rendered image will not, in general, be equivalent to rendering the upsampled volume data: these two operations will not, in general, commute.
 However, they may be sufficiently commutative for practical use, or the alternatives may be useful for different purposes.

-In the (3+1)-dimensional case of time-varying volume data, the magic kernel can be fruitfully used to upsample and downsample in the temporal direction.
+In the (3+1)-dimensional case of time-varying volume data, Magic Kernel Sharp can be fruitfully used to upsample and downsample in the temporal direction.
 However, the typical uses of temporal upsampling and downsampling are fundamentally different to those of the spatial directions, and so it is important to not try to treat such datasets as simply having four spatial dimensions, but to rather keep the time direction completely isolated from the spatial directions.
 Simply put: store the volume data at each time step as per the above description; do not (in general) downsample in the time direction before storing the data.

 Temporal upsampling can be used to provide a “slow motion” view that does not “jump” from frame to frame.
-Slowing down time by a factor of 1/2 can be obtained by simply piping the data through the upsampling filter, which only requires two “frames” at a time.
+Slowing down time by any factor can be obtained by simply piping the data through the appropriate upsampling filter.
 This upsampling may be done on either the volume data or on the rendered images; again, the two methods will not yield identical results if the rendering engine is sufficiently nonlinear.
-Slowing down time by further factors of 2 may be likewise done by chaining together such upsampling pipes.

 In this paper I have proposed a paradigm for the storage and processing of image data that should allow implementers of visualization systems to provide maximal responsiveness and rendering power for end-users, for any given set of hardware constraints.
-I have implemented the proposal in software using C#, and have shown that it delivers on its promises through an illustrative example.
+I have implemented the proposal in ANSI C (see below), and have shown that it delivers on its promises through an illustrative example.

 I gratefully acknowledge the kind assistance of Ajay Limaye in the use of the wonderfully simple Drishti volume rendering application, and for providing me with the sample volume dataset used in this paper.